hynoor/NFV/README.md

 - Rich and customizable data-pattern supported
 - Innate user like test scenarios supported

+### Platforms
+- Windows 7 or above with python3 installed
+- Linux with python3 installed

 ### Installation
-_nfv_tree_  was published onto pypi, that means you can install from pip directly
+_nfv_tree_ was published onto pypi, therefore you can install it from pip directly
 ```
 python -m pip install nfv_tree
 Collecting nfv_tree